Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact of tidal stripping, subhalo infall times, the velocity estimator, and baryonic feedback

 \subsection{Tidal stripping}

 In the main text, we neglect tidal stripping of subhalos by the Milky Way.

 \Cref{fig:tidal} shows that tidal effects have a subleading impact on our observables.
 Both panels show the correlation between $\sigma_\mathrm{los}^*$ and $R_\mathrm{eff}$, together with data from classical and SDSS satellites, for the same halo-galaxy connection model and LDM parameters as \cref{fig:data}, but including tidal effects in the dashed regions.
-In the left panel, we truncate the halo density profile beyond the tidal radius~\cite{Baltz:2007vq, Gilman:2019nap, Gilman:2021gkj}, as computed with \texttt{Galacticus} following Ref.~\cite{Zentner:2004dq}.
+In the left panel, we truncate the halo density profile beyond the tidal radius~\cite{Baltz:2007vq, Gilman:2019nap, Gilman:2021gkj}, as computed with \texttt{Galacticus} following Ref.~\cite{Zentner:2004dq} (we use the orbiting subhalo model, that follows subhalo positions and allows computing the tidal radius).
 In the right panel, we include tidal shocking and heating effects by changing halo structural parameters following the ``tidal tracks'' in Ref.~\cite{Penarrubia:2010jk}.
 We show only the CDM scenario to which Ref.~\cite{Penarrubia:2010jk} was calibrated.
 As mentioned in the main text, high concentrations of LDM halos may make them more resilient to tidal stripping~\cite{Dooley:2016ajo, Dai:2019lud}, so similar or smaller effects are expected for LDM.

 We observe that DM mass removal beyond the tidal radius has a negligible impact on our observables given the precision of the data (see \cref{fig:extreme} below for the impact of the parameters that we set free).
 Tidal shocking and heating could have a significant impact, but this would require a large fraction of the DM halo population to lose more than $95\%$--$99\%$ of their mass.
 Simulations~\cite{Garrison-Kimmel:2013eoa, 2023ApJ...948...87W} and observations~\cite{Simon:2019nxf} disfavor such dramatic effects.
 Similar conclusions were reached in previous population studies: dwarf galaxies are located well inside their host DM halos, so very strong tidal stripping at the population level is needed to affect the conclusions~\cite{Kim:2021zzw, 2018MNRAS.478.3879S, Errani:2021rzi}.